School Board Policy 807 -

 A. The policy of the school district is to implement a health and safety program that includes plans and procedures to protect employees, students, volunteers, and members of the general public who enter school district buildings and grounds.
 The objective of the health and safety program will be to provide a safe and healthy learning environment; to increase safety awareness; to help prevent accidents, illnesses, and injuries; to reduce liability; to assign duties and responsibilities to school district staff to implement and maintain the health and safety program; to establish written procedures for the identification and management of hazards or potential hazards; to train school district staff on safe work practices; and to comply with all health and safety, environmental, and occupational health laws, rules, and regulations.

 B. All school district employees have a responsibility for maintaining a safe and healthy environment within the school district and are expected to be involved in the health and safety program to the extent practicable.
-For the purpose of implementing this policy, the school district may form a health and safety advisory committee to be appointed by the superintendent or designee.
+For the purpose of implementing this policy, the school district may form a health and safety advisory committee to be appointed by the Superintendent or designee.
 The advisory committee will provide recommendations to the administration regarding plans and procedures to implement this policy and to establish procedures for identifying, analyzing, and controlling hazards, minimizing risks, and training school district staff on safe work practices.
 The committee will also recommend procedures for investigating accidents and enforcement of workplace safety rules.
 Each recommendation shall include estimates of annual costs of implementing and maintaining that proposed recommendation.
-The superintendent or designee may request that the safety committee established under Minn.
-Stat. § 182.676 carry out all or part of the duties of the advisory committee or the advisory committee may consider recommendations from a separate safety committee established under Minn.
-Stat § 182.676
+The Superintendent or designee may request that the safety committee established under Minnesota Statutes, section 182.676 carry out all or part of the duties of the advisory committee or the advisory committee may consider recommendations from a separate safety committee established under Minnesota Statutes, section 182.676.

 B. To the extent that federal, state, and local laws, rules, and regulations do not exist for identification and management of hazards or potential hazards, the health and safety advisory committee shall evaluate other available resources and generally accepted best practice recommendations.
 Best practices are techniques or actions which, through experience or research, have consistently proven to lead to specific positive outcomes.